Elemental Art Brenda Salamone, Artist

 “I feel that the advent of social media has had a pretty negative impact on society.
 All day, we are bombarded with images of abuse, political memes, and people spewing a lot of hatred from the safety of a computer screen.
 I know I can’t change that aspect of life in these times, but my mission is to fill the world with as much beauty as I can, and my paintings celebrate our Mother Earth in all her glory.
 While I feel I’ll never tire of the Earth element, I am developing series that explore fire, water, and air, as well.”

-With paintings hanging in homes as far away as the Mediterranean island of Malta, her collectors span the globe.
+With paintings hanging in homes as far away as the Mediterranean island of Cyprus, her collectors span the globe.
 Here is what two of them had to say about Salamone’s artwork:

 “When a painting communicates the clarity of the air and the dryness of a desert punctuated by the colors of life, it feels like you are there.
 Brenda’s paintings are like that.
 There is a feeling about them, not just a visual sensation.” – Regina G., McMinnville, TN